-Her research interest is in migration, in particular transnational workforce issues, ethical recruitment processes, migrant health and healthcare infrastructure needs and gendered migration policy.
-She set up and ran the Glasgow Overseas Professionals into Practice project (2002-2009) which supported the adaptation of refugee and migrant health professionals to UK healthcare practice.
-Ima is interested in the interface between research based policy and migrant and host country citizens’ actual experience.
-Her work tends to engage from the migrant’s perspective.
+Her research interest is in migration, in particular transnational workforce issues, skills accreditation, ethical recruitment processes, migrant health and healthcare infrastructure needs and gendered migration policy.
+Ima is interested in the interface between research based policy and migrant and people of colour’s actual experience.
+Her work engages from the migrant’s perspective.

-She currently work with cross party parliamentarians, migrant organisations, activists, artists, researchers and policymakers investigating and supporting the development of Scotland’s local, national and international perspective on aspects of migration and immigration within the context of increased devolution, post the referendum.
+She currently works with cross party parliamentarians, migrant organisations, activists, artists, researchers and policymakers investigating and supporting the development of Scotland’s local, national and international perspective and narrative on aspects of migration and immigration.

 She is a co convenor of Glasgow Refugee Asylum and Migration Network (GRAMNet: http://www.gla.ac.uk/research/az/gramnet/).
 She is Chair of the Board for Centre for Contemporary Art CCA Glasgow https://www.cca-glasgow.com/about-cca/what-we-do and Board member for the ILFA project set up to help communities of colour and migrants develop skills to navigate the discrimination they experience http://ilfaproject.org.uk/.
 She supports through steering group membership a range of organisations such as Migrant Voice http://www.migrantvoice.org/ developed by communities to increase representation at all levels of social and political engagement.

 She is currently Principal Investigator on two projects: Development of a migrant skills recognition and accreditation hub for Scotland and Enhancing transcultural participation – through preventing female genital mutilation(FGM).